ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 ![error box model of a two-port VNA when measuring a symmetric reflect standard.](block_error_box_model_symmetric_reflect.png)
 _Fig.
 3.: error box model of a two-port VNA when measuring a symmetric reflect standard._

 In the figure above, $\Gamma$ is the reflection coefficient of the reflect standard.
-We don’t know its value, but it should be the same at both ports.
-Generally, it is prefer to use a Short standard as it radiate less than an Open standard.
-But also any reflective load could also be used.
-The measured reflection seen at the left error box is given by
+We don’t know its value, but it should be the same on both ports.
+In general, it is better to use a short standard, as it radiates less than an open standard.
+However, any reflective load can be used.
+The measured reflection seen in the left error box is given by

 \begin{equation}
 \Gamma_a = \frac{a_{12}+a_{11}\Gamma}{1+a_{21}\Gamma}\quad\Longrightarrow\quad \Gamma=\frac{\Gamma_a-a_{12}}{a_{11}-a_{21}\Gamma_a}\label{eq:16}